jannaee/netview-express/README.md

 ## Intro and explaination of my project files
-The inspiration for this project is based on an the question...
+The inspiration for this project is based on a few questions...
 "What if there had been an alternate reality set in the year 1985.
 What would a browser look like if it had been designed in the 80s yet leveraged modern web techology?"
-I began researching the evolution of Computer UI design and I decided to create an application that looked like MS-DOS Windows version 1-2 but could do fancy 'new' things like have responsive design.
+I began researching the history and evolution of computer UI designs and I decided to create an application that looked like MS-DOS Windows version 1.0 - 2.0.
+I wanted to make my `web browser` to look like a system from the 80s yet capable of handling fancy things like responsive design.

 ## Files: